 Why You Need a Data-Driven Strategy For Your Marketing Operations

+Increasing competition, shifting customer expectations, and complex buying group dynamics in the B2B environment mean businesses must up their marketing game to stay ahead of the curve.
+But, how do you do that?
 Delivering a customer-centric experience is the key to success: 90.7% of US advertisers and marketers apply data segmentation strategies to improve their targeting and customer engagement.
+That's why you need a data-driven strategy for your marketing operations.

+Thanks to rapid digital transformation (DX) in the business landscape, marketers can tap into customer data throughout the customer lifecycle and analyze market trends to inform their strategies.
 In fact, 64% of executives strongly agree that data-driven marketing gives them a competitive advantage.
 Meanwhile, 53% of digital marketers said the need for a customer-centric strategy had led their companies to invest in data-driven marketing.

-The Benefits of a Data-Driven Marketing Strategy
+The Benefits of a Data-Driven Strategy for Marketing Operations

-1. Drive Audience Segmentation and Marketing Personalization
+Drive Audience Segmentation & Marketing Personalization

-2. Improve Marketing ROI
+Improve Marketing ROI

 Marketing technologies allow you to collect and analyze customer data from lead generation through conversion to see what works and what doesn't.
 You can determine where you should spend your time and resources to market to prospects with the highest revenue potential.
+The best way to determine which marketing efforts can maximize your ROI, is experimentation.

-3. Support Strategic Decision-making
+Support Strategic Decision-Making

 Data analytics can show you trends in customer behaviors and preferences, so you can meet market demands and stay ahead of your competitors with a proactive, long-term strategy.
 You can make faster decisions and stay nimble in the fast-changing business environment.

-4. Inform Product Development
+Inform Product Development

 No matter how good your marketing strategy is, your sales will suffer if the market doesn't want your product.
 Data Analytics can help you identify what buyers want and how you can meet shifting demands by collaborating with the product team.

-5. Augment Customer Experience
+Augment Customer Experience

 You can leverage automation technologies to inform real-time customer interactions across all touchpoints to deliver a relevant and converting customer experience by integrating customer data from various sources and creating a 360-degree customer profile.

-6. Achieve Sales and Marketing Alignment
+Achieve Sales & Marketing Alignment

 Customer data allows you to accurately score leads and pass the right prospects to the appropriate salespeople at the right time to increase conversion rates.
 Your sales team can also reference data on past customer interactions to inform their sales approach and increase win rates.

-How To Design an Effective Data-driven Marketing Strategy
+How To Design an Effective Data-Driven Marketing Strategy

 Companies generate vast amounts of data every day.
-To tap into the power of data-driven marketing, you need a strategy that aligns with your overall business objectives and identifies what data you need to generate the appropriate insights.
+To tap into the power of data-driven strategy for marketing, you need a strategy that aligns with your overall business objectives and identifies what data you need to generate the appropriate insights.

 Your strategy and digital roadmap must address these three critical aspects:

-- Data collection and storage (e.g., campaign tracking and data warehouse.)
+• Data collection and storage (e.g. campaign tracking and data warehouse)

-- Reporting and analysis (e.g., dashboard and visualization.)
+• Reporting and analysis (e.g. dashboard and visualization)

-- Data activation (e.g., ad targeting and marketing personalization.)
+• Data activation (e.g. ad targeting and marketing personalization)

 Implement business intelligence and data analytics tools, often assisted by artificial intelligence and machine learning technologies, to generate real-time insights and inform timely decision-making.

-Don't forget about data security, which is essential in today's business environment to protect your business-critical information (e.g., intellectual properties) and customer data—especially if you sell to organizations in highly-regulated industries.
+Don't forget about data security, which is essential in today's business environment to protect your business-critical information (e.g. intellectual properties) and customer data— especially if you sell to organizations in highly-regulated industries.

-Support Data-driven Marketing with the Right Digital Transformation Partner
+Support Data-Driven Marketing with the Right Digital Transformation Partner

 Stop losing time, money, and momentum.
 Start building a data-driven digital marketing strategy you can trace, track, and trust.
 Get in touch to see how we can help you start your DX journey on the right foot.